BoeJaker/boejaker.github.io/README.md

 A single webpage that aggregates all of my content and posts automatically.
 List and summarize my most notable repos automatically with javascript API calls to github Interactive sections that run deployed code.
-A section that contains my contact details and a dynamic CV element that updates as i update the google doc
+A section that contains my contact details and a dynamic CV element that updates as I update the google doc

 With these features i will be able to keep posting to my other platforms as i was with all new content automatically displaying on the portfolio.